oolekk/task-beone/README.md

 in single trip.
 Situation is always clear without need for back-and-forth between client and the server.
 Only upon successful persistence events will be emitted by kafka producer.

 There is just 3 endpoints.
-One is for loading saved state, one for incremental or bulk state changes, it supports resuming where several actions are accepted at once, all are still validated.
+One for status, another for loading saved state, one more for accepting incremental or bulk state changes - it supports resuming, where several actions are accepted at once, all are still  validated.
 The API can be inspected in swagger under `http://localhost:8090/docs/`

 There is good test coverage for important logical parts, pertaining to move logic and numeric representation of the board, as well as its serialization.
 For sure there could